Toyah Willcox: 1980–1983: Toyah and gaining punk status

-In 1982 The Changeling album was released, produced by Steve Lillywhite, marking a turn for a more goth-tinged sound, it went up to no. 6 in the UK.
+In 1982, The Changeling album was released, produced by Steve Lillywhite, marking a turn for a more goth-tinged sound, it went up to no. 6 in the UK.
 The Changeling was followed in the same year by a double live album Warrior Rock: Toyah on Tour.
 Also in 1982, Willcox appeared in Urgh!
 A Music War, a British film released in 1982 featuring performances by punk rock, new wave, and post-punk acts, filmed in 1980, in which she performed "Danced".
 Three more of her singles, "Brave New World", "Ieya" and "Be Proud Be Loud (Be Heard)" charted in the Top 50 of the UK Singles Chart.
+At the Brit Awards 1982, Willcox was nominated for British Breakthrough Act, and Best Female Solo Artist.

 The making of Love Is the Law (1983) was the happiest period of her life, according to Willcox, combining work in the critically acclaimed stage play Trafford Tanzi and the film The Ebony Tower with Laurence Olivier with work on the album.
 By this time, though, her popularity started to decline: the album reached no. 28 (with singles "Rebel Run" and "The Vow" peaking at no. 24 and no. 50 respectively), and with a 1984 greatest hits compilation, released by K-tel and called confusingly Toyah!
 Toyah!
 Toyah!
 All the Hits, failing to chart.

+1984–1990: Solo career and acting work

-Toyah Willcox disbanded her group, signed a recording contract with Portrait Records, and in 1985 released the solo studio album Minx, which contained several cover versions including Alice Cooper's "School's Out", as well as her own hit, "Don't Fall in Love (I Said)".
+Willcox disbanded her group in 1983, and signed a recording contract with Portrait Records, and, in 1985, released the solo studio album Minx, which contained several cover versions including Alice Cooper's "School's Out", as well as her own hit, "Don't Fall in Love (I Said)".